 Annabel Hirani (2004, Classics)

 I was at Somerville 2004-2008 and we all had such respect for Dame Fi.
 I was part of the college’s first football club for women (SCWFC), and by my third year we made it to the Cuppers final.
 Our supporters called themselves Dame Fi’s Barmy Army and chanted that from the sidelines, even when Dame Fi herself was present.
-I just found an old email she sent to her coach, in which she asks if it might be possible to share a photo of herself ‘with my barmy army’ – a very typical gesture showing her warmth and connection to her students.
+I just found an old email she sent to our coach, in which she asks if it might be possible to share a photo of herself ‘with my barmy army’ – a very typical gesture showing her warmth and connection to her students.

 Jenny Bacon (1998, Music)

 I was saddened to hear of Dame Fiona’s death yesterday.
 She was always a real supporter of music at Somerville and I have very fond memories of her.
 I remember her attending many concerts and performances during my time as an undergraduate and she always took such an interest in whatever performances I was involved in.